 Bridge House will fully cooperate with any investigation where an allegation is made against a member of staff.
 We may follow our disciplinary procedure, depending on the result of an investigation.

-The School’s nominated person for safeguarding is Carl Smith and is further supported by Julie Smith, Kay Hardstaff and Jacky Gray who have also completed the designated teachers training through the LSCB.
+The School’s nominated person for safeguarding is Jacky Gray and is further supported by Carl Smith, Kay Hardstaff and Julie Smith who have also completed the designated teachers training through the LSCB.
 This is in line with best practise to support concerns by gender led practitioners.

 Advice and concerns regarding safeguarding children should be directed to: